Pity Martínez

-Gonzalo Nicolás Martínez, commonly known as Pity Martínez (born 13 June 1993), is an Argentine professional footballer who plays as an attacking midfielder for Argentine Primera División club River Plate.
+Gonzalo Nicolás Martínez, commonly known as Pity Martínez (born 13 June 1993), is an Argentine professional footballer who plays as an attacking midfielder for Argentine Primera División club Tigre.

 Club career

 Huracán

 Martínez, who trained in the Huracán youth system, debuted with Huracán's first team in the 2011–12 season.
 While at the club, he won his first Copa Argentina in 2014.

 River Plate

 Martínez joined River Plate in January 2015.
 Martínez made his club debut on 16 February 2015 against Club Atlético Sarmiento in a 4–1 away win.
 On 25 April 2015, his former team Huracán beat River Plate for the Supercopa Argentina title.
 In the Copa Libertadores, Martínez played in the quarter-final first leg match against Boca Juniors, a match River Plate would go on to win.
 Martínez won two more Copas Argentinas in a row, in 2016 and 2017.
 Martínez added two Recopa Sudamericanas, in 2015 and 2016.
 Martínez also won two Copas Libertadores, in 2015 and 2018, as well as one Suruga Bank Championship in 2015, in which he scored in River's 3–0 win over Gamba Osaka.
 He was instrumental in obtaining his first Supercopa Argentina title against Boca in 2017.

 On 9 December 2018, Martínez scored his side's third goal to seal a 3–1 win, 5–3 aggregate victory, over Boca Juniors in the second leg of the Copa Libertadores held at Real Madrid's Bernabéu Stadium.
 Following the victory, he announced that he would be joining MLS side Atlanta United after the FIFA Club World Cup, as the club had met his $17 million release clause.